membranepotential/death_rates/README.md

 The API returns a JSON with mean mortality rate as `mean_mr`.

-If there is no data for a given country and year, `warnings.nan` contains those years.
+If there is no data for a given country and year, `warnings.nan` will contain those years.